MicrosoftDX/kurvejs/docs/graph.md

 (With async/await support, an iteration pattern can be used intead of recursion)

-Collections also expose a "_raw" property which allows access to the actual JSON returned from the Microsoft Graph.

-    graph.users.GetUsers().then(users =>
-        console.log(users._raw["@odata.context"])
-    );

 ## About Response Types

-The response types seem complex, but they are actually very simple.
-For example, in:
+The response types seem complex, but they are actually just the normal Microsoft Graph responses plus some extra properties.

     graph.me.GetUser().then(user =>